dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

             - column      : with-12col
               heading     : Coming up with the identity description :
-                We choose to go with the Benzene structure and made a dent into it.
-Which create “E” for the elucidata.
-Benzene rings is very known and identifiable compound to the general as well as with the scientist.
-Benezen depicts the statbility and sharp edges in the figure depicts the cutting edge technology that we are working on.
+                After trying a lot of ideas, we choose to go with the Benzene structure and made a dent into it to create “E” for the Elucidata.
+Benzene rings is very known and easily recognizable compound to both the persona( potential hires and clients ).
+Benezen depicts the statbility and it's sharp edges in the figure depicts the cutting edge technology that we are working on.

         - column          : with-6col xs-with-12col
           child           :